 The bank has also supported large-scale gene discovery

-and expression profiling work in malignant pleural
+and expression profiling work in malignant pleural mesothelioma.

 "Evaluation of assays for detection of Simian Virus 40 DNA in Mesotheliomas",